 Less Than Significant Impact.
 The proposed Project would not conflict with any City of Corona ordinances or policies protecting biological resources.
-The Project would be subject to City of Corona Municipal Code Chapter 16.33 (Multiple Species Habitat Conservation Plan Mitigation Fee), which requires a payment of a fee that is used for the acquisition and preservation of vegetation communities and natural areas known to support plant and wildlife species covered by the MSHCP.
-The Project also would not conflict with Section 12.22.080 (Heritage Trees) of the City's Municipal Code, as none of the existing trees on site comprise of "Heritage" trees.
-With payment of the MSCHP mitigation fee, impacts would be less than significant, and no further mitigation would be required.
+The Project would be subject to City of Corona Municipal Code Chapter 16.33 (Multiple Species Habitat Conservation Plan (MSHCP) Mitigation Fee), which requires a payment of a fee that is used for the acquisition and preservation of vegetation communities and natural areas known to support plant and wildlife species covered by the MSHCP.
+The Project also would not conflict with Section 12.22.080 (Heritage Trees) of the City's Municipal Code, as none of the existing trees on site comprise "Heritage" trees.
+Accordingly, no impact would occur.